A. Schema format details

 This section describes details of the XML schema format.

 A.3.1.
-Overall file layout
+XML file layout

 The XML schema file format has a header, prologue, main schema, definitions, and epilogue sections.
 The general layout is as follows: